ambersun1234/blog-labs/k8s-crd/README.md

-# K8s Test
+# K8s CRD
-This Project demonstrates how to test Kubernetes API using Go client.
+This Project demonstrates how to use client-go to interact with k8s CRD.

 ## Install CRD
 ```bash